bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 Each refinement rebuilds the graph from the landing configuration or the endpoint of the last committed RRT bridge.
 The planner leaves the output prefix unchanged until it selects a complete Cartesian extension or an RRT bridge.
-This allows a newly inserted midpoint to select a different prefix, at the cost of repeating prefix IK and collision checks.
+This allows a newly inserted midpoint to select a different prefix.
+Prefix IK is repeated, but exact joint configurations already in the per-call collision cache reuse their checked results.

 Refinement helps distinguish a genuinely impossible transition from a transition that is simply too coarse for the current sampling. `linear_recursion_depth` limits how many times this can happen.